Bird migration: General patterns

 Within a population, it is common for different ages and/or sexes to have different patterns of timing and distance.
-Female chaffinches Fringilla coelebs in Eastern Fennoscandia migrate earlier in the autumn than males do and the European tits of genera Parus and Cyanistes only migrate their first year.
+Female chaffinches Fringilla coelebs in Eastern Fennoscandia migrate earlier in the autumn than males do and the European tits of genera Parus and Cyanistes only migrate in their first year.

 Most migrations begin with the birds starting off in a broad front.
 Often, this front narrows into one or more preferred routes termed flyways.
 These routes typically follow mountain ranges or coastlines, sometimes rivers, and may take advantage of updrafts and other wind patterns or avoid geographical barriers such as large stretches of open water.
 The specific routes may be genetically programmed or learned to varying degrees.
 The routes taken on forward and return migration are often different.
-A common pattern in North America is clockwise migration, where birds flying North tend to be further West, and flying South tend to shift Eastwards.

 Many, if not most, birds migrate in flocks.
 For larger birds, flying in flocks reduces the energy cost.
-Geese in a V-formation may conserve 12–20% of the energy they would need to fly alone.
+Geese in a V formation may conserve 12–20% of the energy they would need to fly alone.
 Red knots Calidris canutus and dunlins Calidris alpina were found in radar studies to fly 5 km/h faster in flocks than when they were flying alone.

 Birds fly at varying altitudes during migration.
 An expedition to Mt.
 Everest found skeletons of northern pintail Anas acuta and black-tailed godwit Limosa limosa at 5000 m on the Khumbu Glacier.
 Bar-headed geese Anser indicus have been recorded by GPS flying at up to 6540 m while crossing the Himalayas, at the same time engaging in the highest rates of climb to altitude for any bird.
 Anecdotal reports of them flying much higher have yet to be corroborated with any direct evidence.
-Seabirds fly low over water but gain altitude when crossing land, and the reverse pattern is seen in landbirds.
+Seabirds fly low over water but gain altitude when crossing land, and the reverse pattern is seen in land birds.
 However most bird migration is in the range of 150 to 600 m.
-Bird strike aviation records from the United States show most collisions occur below 600 m and almost none above 1800 m.
+Bird strike Aviation records from the United States show most collisions occur below 600 m and almost none above 1800 m.

 Bird migration is not limited to birds that can fly.
 Most species of penguin (Spheniscidae) migrate by swimming.
 These routes can cover over 1000 km.
 Dusky grouse Dendragapus obscurus perform altitudinal migration mostly by walking.
 Emus Dromaius novaehollandiae in Australia have been observed to undertake long-distance movements on foot during droughts.